The Course Content (syllabus)

 • Optimal Foetal Positioning and asana.

-• Precautions, prohibitions and modifications in asana practice for women suffering from common conditions of pregnancy.
-Including safely integrating women with symphysis pubis dysfunction (SPD) into a class.
+• Precautions, prohibitions and modifications including safely integrating women with symphysis pubis dysfunction (SPD) into a class.

-• Using props in asana: swiss/gym balls, pilates balls, blocks, bolsters, cushions, chairs, straps, and paired work.
+• Using props in asana: swiss/gym balls, pilates balls, blocks, bolsters, cushions, chairs, and straps.

 • The pelvic floor: traditional kegels, postural asanas for pelvic floor engagement and release, and structural support of the pelvis.

-• Yoga for birth preparation: birthing positions for the 3 stages of labour.
+• Yoga for birth preparation: birthing positions for the 3 stages of labour and discussing labour with sensitivity.

 Pranayama, meditation and visualisation